 With that objective set, the choice of mechanic becomes straightforward.

-A better middle ground is a browser-based digital stamp card, accessible via a QR code on the receipt.
-The customer scans, enters their email address or mobile number, and earns their first stamp immediately with no download required.
-This format has become significantly more common across Irish cafes and casual dining.
+| Browser-based digital stamp card | Customer scans a QR code on the receipt, enters an email address or mobile number, and earns the first stamp immediately | No download required, which is why this format has become significantly more common across Irish cafes and casual dining |

-Surprise and delight mechanics, where an unrequested reward arrives at visit four or on a customer's birthday, create a stronger emotional response than predicted rewards.
-The loyalty impact is disproportionate to the cost and worth building in once you have the data infrastructure.
+| Surprise and delight | An unrequested reward arrives at visit four, or on a customer's birthday, rather than on a published schedule | Creates a stronger emotional response than predicted rewards, disproportionate to its cost once the data infrastructure exists |

 The mechanic is only as good as the delivery format, and the right choice depends on who your customers are.

-For most independent Irish restaurants, the practical path is to start with a physical card, run a QR-code-linked digital option as a parallel enrollment route, and phase out the physical version once digital adoption is comfortable.
+For most independent Irish restaurants, the practical path is to start with a physical card, run a QR-code-linked digital option as a parallel enrolment route, and phase out the physical version once digital adoption is comfortable.
 The goal is not to force every customer onto an app.
 The goal is to build a database of contactable, loyal customers.

 Turning that database into revenue depends on how your loyalty program connects to your point of sale.